Come to a comfortable seat.

 Is going to be pretty much parallel to your mat or your blanket.

-And even just sitting here you might feel something in one or both outer hips.
+You might feel something in one or both outer hips.

-Before we come forward into more of the hip stretch we're going to take one of those balls and in your front calf we're going to give it a little bit of massage.
+Into more of the stretch we're going to take one of those balls And in your front,

 I like to use the opposite hand.

-And with some pressure slowly start to move the ball along that inner part of your calf.
+Slowly start to move the ball along that inner part of your calf.

-And you might find an area that's like really sensational.
+And you might find an area.

 And you might just move it slowly over this area.

-You might come a little bit more towards the thickest part of the calf.
+Might come a little bit more towards the thickest part of the calf.

-Especially if you're active with either cycling or hiking or running,
+With either cycling or hiking or running.

 Calves can sometimes get really tight.